dabresua/curriculum_vitae/src/DBS_CV_remote.md

 ----

-**About me**: I am very independent, good at problem solving and I can think outside the box.
-I am always learning something new because I am very curious.
+**About me**: I am an experienced software engineer who provides solid problem-solving, independence, and innovative thinking.

 I focus on developing highly optimized tools and applications.
 I'm passionate about writing outstanding unit tests.
 I also have experience on managing small teams and projects.
 I have experience developing multi-platform applications (Linux, Windows, MacOS) and embedded.